 Here is additional information about the transfer admission process and required materials.

 Williams encourages applications from individuals who have actively served in the U.S. military.
 Veterans may apply either as first-year or transfer students, depending on the amount of college coursework completed.
 Please consult the Apply page for more information.
 The Registrar will determine how much credit will be awarded for work completed at other institutions.

 We require transcripts of all secondary and post-secondary academic work, including any coursework completed during service.
 We take a holistic approach to the admission process, and will evaluate each application—including these transcripts—in context, taking into account any time that may have elapsed since enrollment.
 If service has caused gaps in academic work for more than two years, we recommend enrolling in challenging college-level courses prior to submitting a formal application.
 Successful completion of post-secondary coursework will provide us with the most recent picture of academic abilities and the best evidence of potential for academic success.

 Our standard applications for admission may not accurately capture all of a veteran’s individual interests and experiences, so we encourage applicants to detail any unique circumstances and achievements in the additional information section or by submitting supplementary materials.

-An application fee waiver is available for all veterans and can be requested on the Coalition Application and the Common Application.
+An application fee waiver is available for all veterans and can be requested on the Common Application.
 A fee waiver for the CSS PROFILE is also available by emailing the Admission Office.

 We meet 100 percent of each admitted veteran’s demonstrated financial need for four years.
 In many cases, this may well exceed the aid provided by veterans’ benefit programs.